bentomhall/foundry-nih/CONTRIBUTING.md

 Every PR which contributes content must change both the source JSON file and the db file.

 ### Translations

-Non-English languages are not contained within the core dnd5e system, but instead they are managed by specialized [localization modules](https://foundryvtt.com/packages/tag/translation).

-Instead of opening an PR with translation files, create one of these modules (or contribute to an existing one!).

 ## Code

 Here are some guidelines for contributing code to this project.